How to make a chunky knit blanket DIY for beginners

 Aaaand the winner is chenille for hand knitting.

 Do you know how trendy mustard yellow is nowadays?
-I love to incorporate this warm yellow tone in my home decor, so I decided to make my blanket with this vibrant color. (not the cheapest chenille yarn color BTW.)
+I love to incorporate this warm yellow tone into my home decor, so I decided to make my blanket with this vibrant color. (not the cheapest chenille yarn color BTW.)

 Chenille yarn looks as chunky as its wool friend, and if I can say, they feel softer and cozier.
 I worked before with this material and made a cute patterned pom pom rug.